 Concerned about the long hours I spend sitting in front of a computer working at home, I had been wanting to jump onto the standing desk bandwagon for a while.
-Finally, when Apple CEO Tim Cook said that “sitting is the new cancer” (which actually doesn’t really make much sense; it would have been better to say “sitting is the new smoking” or something like that), I decided it was finally time for me to take the plunge with a standing desk!
+Finally, when Apple CEO Tim Cook said that “sitting is the new cancer”, I decided it was finally time for me to take the plunge with a standing desk!
 Here’s more evidence of the harmful effects of sitting.

 I took a poll of my Facebook friends to see if any of them had tried it.
 I got back mixed results.
 Some loved it; some hated it.
 Most were in-between.
 Most people said that they don’t stand 100% of the time.
 Mixing it up between sitting and standing was the only way they could make it work.

 After using a standing desk for some years now, I would not ever go back to a regular desk given the choice.
 Even though I don’t stand all of the time, I personally love having the option to stand while working very so often.

 It’s Easy to Convert the Jerker to a Standing Desk

 I have an Ikea “Jerker” desk which was not originally designed as a standing desk; it pre-dates the whole standing desk craze.
 But, it’s incredibly versatile (there are whole sites devoted to it) and the surfaces can be raised to standing-desk height.
 I don’t think Ikea makes the “Jerker” desk anymore, but you might be able to find one on Craigslist.
 They are great desks; I have had mine for over twenty years.